John Robert Seeley: Later matters

 Inagaki Manjiro dedicated his Japan and the Pacific and the Japanese View of the Eastern Question (1890) to Seeley, who had taught him at Caius College.

 Correspondence to and from Seeley, including that relating to the publication of and reactions to Ecce Homo, is held by the archives in Senate House Library.

 In 1897, the history library of the University of Cambridge was named the Seeley Historical Library in his honour.
-In 1895 a memorial fund was raised to commemorate his services to the British Empire and to the University; the greater part of this fund was devoted to the endowment of the library.
-After moving from King's College and Caius College, in 1912, the collection relocated to the top floor of the newly reopened Arts School, Bene't Street, then in 1935 to the Old Schools.
+In 1895 a memorial fund was raised to commemorate his services to the British Empire and to the university; the greater part of this fund was devoted to the endowment of the library.
+After moving from King's College and Caius College, in 1912, the collection relocated to the newly reopened Arts School, Bene't Street, then in 1935 to the Old Schools.
 In 1968 the Seeley moved to the Sidgwick Site of Cambridge University as part of the new History Faculty building designed by James Stirling.